tuanhiep/mqttjmeter/README.md

 ![Alt text](images/Publisher_Text.png)

+*Encoding*
+**Message Format** : The type of encoding that you'll encode your data before publish .You can choose Binary Codec, Base64, BinHex or Plain Text
+If you choose Plain Text, you can choose 6 types of charsets : UTF-8, UTF-16, US-ASCII,UTF-16LE, UTF-16BE, ISO-8859-1.
+Of course, you can choose to no encode the data too.

 *Add TimeStamp check box:* Add the timestamps to the message.
 The timestamps is 8 bytes
 *Add Number Sequence check box:* Add the number sequence to the message.
 Example: if you